airbytehq/airbyte/airbyte-integrations/connectors/destination-e2e-test/README.md

 docker run --rm -v $(pwd)/secrets:/secrets -v $(pwd)/integration_tests:/integration_tests airbyte/destination-e2e-test:dev read --config /secrets/config.json --catalog /integration_tests/configured_catalog.json
 ```

+#### Dev Null Destination
+The Dev Null Destination depends on this connector.
+It only allows the "silent" mode.
+When this mode is changed, please make sure that the Dev Null Destination is updated and published accordingly as well.

 ## Testing
 We use `JUnit` for Java tests.